A Mundane History of the Silicon Valley

 In 1821, the Mexicans achieved independence from Spain.

 In 1836, control of Mission Santa Clara was taken from the padres and turned over to civil commissioners who were supposed to oversee the "return of the land to the native population."
 This did not happen and squatters took over the church buildings and land.
-Disorder and decay set in and by 1839, there were only 300 Indians remaining in the vicinity of Mission Santa Clara.
+Disorder and decay set in, and by 1839 there were only 300 natives remaining in the vicinity of Mission Santa Clara.
 About this time, the Mexican governor began issuing land grants to various favored people.
-The land was used for vast ranchos (ranches); hides and tallow from the livestock eventually comprised the first commercial export product and industry in the area.
+The land was used for vast ranchos (ranches); hides and tallow from the livestock eventually comprised the first commercial export products and industry in the area.

 By the 1840's, the American frontier had expanded to California and new settlers began arriving in the area.
 The raising of the American flag over Monterey in July of 1846 was a symbol of the fact that the lands of California had passed from the hands of Mexico to the United States.
 California became a state in 1850.

 When promises of great wealth failed to materialize during the Gold Rush of 1849, many of the gold seekers turned to the "gold" that was the fertile land of the Santa Clara Valley and began to settle in Santa Clara.
 During harvest season, hundreds women and men were employed in handling, sorting, and canning the valley's bounty.

 In the 1850's the hamlet of Santa Clara began to take shape as a recognizable small town.
 The town site was surveyed by William Campbell into lots one hundred yards square, and one lot was given to each citizen with the understanding that he was to build a house on it within three months or lose the property.
 A schoolhouse and a church were built, several hotels erected, mercantile businesses established, and 23 houses were imported from Boston to be set up in the town.

 In 1851, Santa Clara College was established on the old mission site and became a prominent feature of the developing area.